Innovative accessibility is an opportunity to elevate public space

 Accessibility in public spaces should be seen as an opportunity for innovation rather than just a compliance requirement, says Shay Erlich, the Founder of Ready for Access in an interview with MassivArt.
-Erlich’s advocacy began after becoming disabled in their early 20s, and having to navigate spaces that were not designed for disability.
-Their work has helped organisations rethink accessibility to help those living with disability to fully engage with and take ownership of public spaces.
+Erlich’s work has helped organisations rethink accessibility to help those living with disability to fully engage with and take ownership of public spaces.

 Erlich argues that the emphasis should be on creative placemaking, where public spaces are not only visually engaging but also fully accessible.
-Accessibility needs to be embedded from the start of a project.
-Erlich also notes accessibility is often designed with only one person in mind so ensuring plans are tailored to diverse experiences is also important.
+Accessibility should be thought through from the beginning, ensuring plans incorporate diverse experiences.

-Long-term accessibility requires ongoing commitment, such as maintaining accessible bathrooms and ensuring that spaces remain functional beyond the initial design phase.
-Without continued oversight and collaboration with the disability community, accessibility efforts often fail over time.
+In the interview Erlich shares examples of innovations in accessibility, such as using creative approaches in the arts and leveraging VR technology to make cultural experiences more inclusive.
+In the long-term, accessibility requires ongoing commitment – maintaining accessible public bathrooms and ensuring that spaces remain functional beyond the initial design phase.
+With continued oversight and collaboration with the disability community accessibility efforts can succeed.

 Project for Public Spaces (PPS), founded in 1975, has worked for decades to help communities improve public spaces through education, planning, and advocacy.
-To mark its 50th anniversary, PPS conducted a global State of Public Space Survey of over 700 professionals to identify current challenges and opportunities in public space development.
+To mark its 50th anniversary, PPS conducted a global State of Public Space Survey with more than 700 public space professionals, to identify current challenges and opportunities in public space development.

-Results highlighted the potential of public spaces to address societal issues like healthcare and disaster relief while emphasising the need for better funding and management strategies.
-The survey also provided a crucial snapshot of public space conditions.
+Results highlighted the potential of public spaces to address societal issues like healthcare and disaster relief.
+They also emphasise the need for better funding and management strategies.

-Of the respondents, 32% believe public spaces do not meet community needs, while 63% believe there is still room for improvement.
-PPS identify the 7 key areas to focus on: aging infrastructure; bureaucracy; homelessness; access; social isolation; climate change; disinvestment and gentrification
+PPS identify seven key areas that need renewed focus: aging infrastructure; bureaucracy; homelessness; access; social isolation; climate change; disinvestment and gentrification

 As part of the State of Public Spaces Survey, respondents highlighted 375 inspiring public spaces and placemaking projects worldwide, showcasing the impact of well-designed public areas.
 These examples reaffirm the vital role of public spaces and the dedication of those working to enhance them.